adamzvolanek/silver-barnacle/_sources/lectures/lecture06/section6_1.md

-# Lecture 6.1 - Inter-web
+# Lecture 6.1 - Where is my Rolladex?

-## Internet, you're on it!
-Discuss what the internet is, its purpose, and what we can do with it.
+## Windows File Structure
+Discuss how windows organizes computer (OS) files, and personal files

+## On ChromeOS
+Showcase how it applies on ChromeOS